csshugs/patternlab-scaffolding/README.md

 ### Workflow

+Open two command prompts.
+In the first run `$ php core/builder.php -wrp`, in the second run `$ grunt`.

-As long as you have `grunt` running, every generation of code runs automatically.
+As long as you have those two commands running, every generation of code runs automatically.
 The working directory is `source/`.
 Don't ever edit any files in `public/` or move files manually from `source/` to `public/`.